darklife/darkriscv/README.md

 feature in order to make possible connect the *darkriscv* to large external memories, as well make possible connect multiple *darkriscv* cores in a SMP configuration.

+One possible update for the future is integrate the cache controller in the core, in a way is possible a better flow control.
+Currently, the only interface between the core and the cache controller is the sinal HLT, which is the same signal for instruction and data.